Ontario auto insurance reforms

 At The Personal, we can help you understand the auto insurance reforms in Ontario.
 If you have any questions, don't hesitate to contact us and one of our insurance agents will be happy to help you.

-The reforms are effective since June 1, 2016.
-Your current coverage choices and premiums will not be impacted until your policy renewal after June 1, 2016.
+The reforms took effect on June 1, 2016.
+Your coverage choices and premiums are not impacted until you renew your policy on or after June 1, 2016.

 The major change is related to Standard and Optional Accident Benefits coverage, which will provide consumers with more choice and the ability to customize their coverage to suit their needs and budgets.
 See comparison tables for details.

 There are other smaller changes that have been introduced as well.
 Also note that detailed information on these changes will be included in your renewal package, which will be sent approximately 2 months before your renewal date.

 The changes affect each person differently depending on their circumstances and the levels of coverage chosen.

 After June 1, 2016, your premium may not be affected if: